mseri/write-you-a-haskell/README.md

 $ stack exec make
 ```

-To make the generate the pdf, the LaTeX packages must be installed on the
+To generate the pdf, the LaTeX packages must be installed on the
 system.

 ```bash